← All field notes

 That is not enough to pick.
 What you actually want to know is what shows up in your Slack on a Tuesday afternoon at each price point.
 How fast does someone reply when production is half-broken.
 Who decides which vendor you sign with.
 Whether the person on retainer can fire your contractor for you, or whether they will only suggest you do it.

-Here is the actual per-tier menu, the way I write it into the engagement letter.
-Three tiers, three real anecdotes, one decision table at the bottom.
+Here is the actual per-depth menu, the way I write it into the engagement letter.
+Three depths inside one tier, three real anecdotes, one decision table at the bottom.
 Numbers and scopes are 2026, US market, single operator (me) talking.
 Other providers will frame it differently, but the rough shape is industry-typical.

 The shape of a fractional CTO retainer in 2026